 This is the dilemma presented to American consumers when it comes to increasingly urgent quality issues associated with generic medications made overseas.
 Have no doubt that most any pill you take traveled a long way to get to you.
 At least 40% of all medications are put in final, finished form overseas.
 At least 80% of ingredients in all medications in the U.S. are furnished by overseas suppliers.

-If you have gotten sick from taking a generic drug contact a trusted personal injury lawyer in Boston to find out your legal options.
+If you have gotten sick from taking a generic drug contact a trusted personal injury lawyer to find out your legal options.

 U.S. Oversight is Limited